-Disturbance during the sleep can be due to sleep-related breathing disorder.
+Disturbance during sleep can be due to sleep-related breathing disorder.
 It is not as simple as it sounds.
-If not discovered on time it can cause various complications.
+If not discovered on time, it can cause various complications.
 It involves reductions and pauses in breathing.
 Partial reductions in breathing that occur during an infant’s sleep are called “hypopneas.”
 Likewise, complete pauses in breathing are called “apneas.”
 Here we are dealing with symptoms, causes, and treatments.

 What Is Sleep Apnea In Babies?

-Sleep Apnea is a potentially perilous breathing disorder observed in babies while they sleep.
+Sleep Apnea is a potentially dangerous breathing disorder observed in babies while they sleep.
 In this condition, the baby will experience a repeated interruption in their breathing.
 Generally, it is observed that this frequency of reduction increases during the rapid eye movement.

 What Are The Types Of Sleep Apnea In Babies?

 Depending on the cause, the Sleep apnea in babies is categorized into three.

 - Obstructive Sleep Apnea (OSA): Obstructive apneas happens due to a blockage in the upper airway.
 This happens when the soft tissue in the backside of the throat cave in and blocks the airway during the sleep.
 This type of Sleep apnea is rare in healthy babies.
 It is commonly found in larger preterm babies.

 - Central Sleep Apnea (CSA): Central sleep apnea happens when the baby’s body decreases or stops its effort to breathe as the brain fails to signal the related muscles to breathe.
 This happens due to some issues in the brain or in the heart.
 It is most commonly contracted by children older than one year.

 - Mixed Apnea: As the name implies, this is a combination of OSA and CSA.
 In this type, a central apnea will be straight away, followed by an obstructive apnea.
 Small premature infants used to contract this type of apnea.